-Once accepted into the Athletic Training Education Program students are required to complete a five semester education program.
-The program consists of didactic course work coupled with clinical experiences under the direct supervision of a preceptor.
-Students in the School of Kinesiology accepted into the Athletic Training on Program must complete a minimum of 56 credit hours.
-Required coursework is listed in the two-year academic plan (Appendix C).
+Once accepted into the Athletic Training Education Program students are required to complete a five-semester education program.
+The program consists of didactic coursework coupled with clinical experiences under the direct supervision of a preceptor.
+Students in the School of Kinesiology accepted into the Athletic Training Program must complete a minimum of 56 credit hours.
+Required coursework is listed in the two-year academic plan (Appendix B).